open-feature/community/technical-guidelines.md

 If the artifact is an SDK implementing the OpenFeature specification, it must also conform to a version of the OpenFeature specification not less than 2 minor versions behind the latest (ex: if the latest OpenFeature specification is `0.8.1`, then an implementation conforming to `0.6.0` is a candidate for `1.0` release, while an implementation conforming only to `0.5.0` is not).
 This policy may be subject to change with the release of the OpenFeature specification version `1.0.0`.

+> [!IMPORTANT]
+> While the OpenFeature specification version is <`1.0`, it's possible breaking changes will be introduced.
+> This may necessitate that SDKs which have released `1.0` versions, release `2.0` versions in order to adhere to breaking specification changes.

+> [!IMPORTANT]
+> Note that features in the specification marked as `experimental` may change at any time, and implementations may choose to make breaking changes to such features disregarding semantic versioning conventions.

 ### Breaking Changes to Major Versions

 Efforts should be made to avoid breaking changes in `1.0+` artifacts.